 The integrity of agency action is critically important for the efficacy and legitimacy of administrative government.
 This is especially true for agency adjudication, as it is the form of agency action that most directly impacts individuals.
 Recusal-the process by which an adjudicator is removed, voluntarily or involuntarily, from a specific proceeding-is a time-honored way of protecting the integrity of all manner of quasi-judicial activity, including agency adjudication.
-The current landscape of agency recusal standards, which consists of government ethics rules, constitutional protections, and statutory requirements, exhibits gaps in coverage that are best filled by agency-specific recusal regulations.
+The current landscape of agency recusal standards, which consists of government ethics rules, constitutional protections, statutory and regulatory requirements, and model codes, exhibits gaps in coverage that are best filled by agency-specific recusal regulations.
 This report discusses the need for such regulations and best practices for their promulgation and implementation.
 One of the principal issues it will address is whether agencies should adopt recusal rules that are distinct from ethics rules that apply to all federal employees.

-Adjudication is an extremely broad and amorphous category of agency action.
+Adjudication is a broad and amorphous category of agency action.
 Studying adjudication, therefore, requires some difficult choices.
 This project focuses on a subset of agency adjudication-administrative proceedings in which evidentiary hearings are legally required-for two reasons.
 First is that the category is easy to define.
-It has few required features that are relatively easy to identify.
-Second is that this category of agency adjudication is at least comparable to traditional judicial proceedings, so we can use what we know about the integrity of judicial decisions as a starting point for examining the integrity of agency adjudication.
+It has few required features that are relatively simple to identify.
+Second is that this category of agency adjudication is comparable to traditional judicial proceedings, so we can use what we know about the integrity of judicial decisions as a starting point for examining the integrity of agency adjudication.

 With respect to this type of adjudication, there are several tools that agencies can use to protect the integrity of their proceedings.
 Among the oldest and most well-known is recusal.
 Recusal serves two important purposes.
-The first is that it protects litigants from impartial or biased decision makers.
+The first is that it protects litigants from partial or biased decision makers.
 The second is that it promotes public confidence in the fairness and reliability of government adjudication.
-This is important because judges and adjudicators typically do not have the power to enforce their own decisions; they must rely on other government actors to ensure that the parties to a proceeding comply with their orders.
-That compliance is far easier to achieve if the public has confidence in the integrity of the adjudicatory process.